GlareDB/glaredb.github.io/docs/data-sources/index.md

 # Data sources

-Learn how to connect your data sources.
+In GlareDB, data sources are the backends that hold your data, including files, object stores, and external database systems, and the GlareDB-native storage engine based on DeltaLake.

-A data source is a destination with data, such as databases or files.
-When you add a data source to GlareDB, that data source can be used inside any SQL query.
+When you add a data source to GlareDB, you can access that data source as a table or dataase from any SQL query, and join the contents of that source with any or all of your other sources.